Asian shares down on caution after modest US gains

 Shares of Amazon dropped 2% even though the company reported a huge rise in quarterly profits.
 Amazon also said its founder and CEO Jeff Bezos would be stepping down as CEO to focus on broader work at the company.
 Google's parent company, Alphabet, jumped 7.3% after reporting a blowout quarter as its digital advertising machine regained momentum.

-In energy trading, benchmark U.S. crude gained 15 cents to %55.84 a barrel.
-Brent crude, the international standard, added 6 cents to $58.52 a barrel.
+In energy trading, benchmark U.S. crude gained 38 cents to $56.07 a barrel in electronic trading on the New York Mercantile Exchange.
+It picked up 93 cents to $55.69 per barrel on Wednesday.
+Brent crude, the international standard, added 34 cents to $58.80 a barrel.

 AP Business Writers Damian J. Troise and Alex Veiga and AP Economics Writer Josh Boak contributed.